 One of the complications of diabetic retinopathy is macular edema.
 This occurs when the damaged blood vessels in the retina leak fluid into the macula, or the portion of the retina responsible for clear central vision.
 As the fluid leaks and accumulates in the macula, it swells and causes blurry and distorted vision.

+Treatment for diabetic retinopathy is intended to slow or stop the progression of the condition and will depend on the type and severity of diabetic retinopathy that the patient is exhibiting.
 Controlling blood sugar and blood pressure is key in managing diabetic retinopathy.
-Some patients notice an improvement in vision when their blood sugar is under control.
+Some patients will notice an improvement in vision when their blood sugar is under control.

 Another option is to inject steroids or anti-VEGF medications into the eye to reduce swelling.
 Anti-VEGF drugs prevent the growth of new, abnormal blood vessels.